HPCE/hpce-2014-cw2/readme.md

 go through.

-_Note: @bwh10 has identified [a build problem with gcc 4.9+](https://github.com/HPCE/hpce-2014-cw2/issues/4) that wasn't identified by my test setups.
-I will try to integrate it into the package, as I don't want to complicate the setup (that isn't the point of the exercise).
-That said, @bwh10 gives exactly the steps needed to correct the problem (if it occurs), so they can be integrated directly into your makefile if you wish._
+_Note: @bwh10 has identified [a build problem with gcc 4.9+](https://github.com/HPCE/hpce-2014-cw2/issues/4) that wasn't identified by my test setups. @bwh10 gives the steps needed to correct the problem (if it occurs), or there is an alternate solution given in the issue, so they can be integrated directly into your makefile if you wish._

 Checking it works